danielpronych/md-toc/README.md

 # md-toc

-Generate table of contents (toc) from a markdown files.
+Generate table of contents (toc) from a markdown file.

 **NOTE:** Currently only the `#` header markers are supported.